 Antarctic Stations Celebrate Midwinter's Day

 In Antarctica, the winter solstice marks the halfway point of the harsh, cold, dark winter.
-Since the time of the early explorers, those who work in Antarctica during the long polar night have celebrated Midwinter's Day, a unique and special holiday for the most southerly continent.
+Since the time of the early explorers, those who work in Antarctica during the long polar night have celebrated Midwinter's Day, a unique and special holiday for the southernmost continent.

 The crew of the Belgian Antarctic Expedition was the first to celebrate Midwinter's Day in 1898.
 The unwitting crew was the first to winter in Antarctica aboard the Belgica, trapped in sea ice below the Antarctic Circle.
 Among the crew was explorer Roald Amundsen, whose team was the first to reach the South Pole in 1911.